 Need money in a hurry?
-You may be tempted to take out a small
+You may want to take out a payday loan

-The best way to stay out of debt is not to get a loan.
-Think
+The best way to stay out of debt is not to get a quick cash

-about whether you really need the money right now, whether there
+loan.
+Think about whether you really need the money right now,

-are any other options, and whether a small amount loan is the right
+whether there are any other options, and whether this type of loan

 If you are in financial difficulty, there are cheaper